Cutoff for mixtures of permuted Markov chains: reversible case

 in probability. \end{theorem}

-\begin{remark} Being defined with conductances, the chain considered in the theorem is thus automatically reversible.
-Letting $c_1, c_2 \equiv 1$ take the value $1$ on every edge and setting $\alpha = \beta = 1$ as well, we obtain the particular case of the superposition of two multi-graphs.
-The case of a graph with an added random matching analog to the case studied in \cite{hermon2020universality} can then be obtained by taking for $G_2$ a sequence of edges if $n$ is even.
-A little difference lies however in the fact that the authors consider there simple graphs while we consider multi-graphs, thus edges of $G_1, G_2$ that align under the permutation $\sigma$ would result in a transition with a higher probability.
-To obtain rigourously the case of simple graphs, it would in theory be necessary to adjust $\alpha, \beta$ to make them $1/2$ when edges of the two networks are aligned.
-However a close inspection at the proof shows this makes no difference (see Remark \ref{rk:simple_graphs}), so our result is also true when superpositionning simple graphs and discarding multi-edges in the resulting graph. \end{remark}
+\begin{remark} Since the chain in the theorem is defined via conductances, it is automatically reversible.
+Given two multi-graphs $G_1, G_2$, taking unit conductances ($c_1, c_2 \equiv 1$) and setting $\alpha = \beta = 1$ gives the particular case of the simple random walk on the superposition of $G_1$ and $G_2$.
+The case of a graph with an added random matching studied in \cite{hermon2020universality} can then be obtained by taking for $G_2$ a sequence of edges if $n$ is even.
+Secondly we remark that we consider multi-graphs, so edges of $G_1, G_2$ that align under the permutation $\sigma$ would result in a transition with a higher probability.
+We could obtain rigorously the case of simple graphs by adjusting $\alpha, \beta$ to make them $1/2$ when edges of the two networks are aligned.
+However a close inspection at the proof shows this makes no difference (see Remark \ref{rk:simple_graphs}), so our result is also true when superposing simple graphs and discarding multi-edges in the resulting graph. \end{remark}

-\paragraph{About reversibility} The previous theorem was obtained as the consequence of a work conducted for more general chains than those considered here, that does not assume reversibility.
-The general model is the following: let $P_1 , P_2$ bet two $n \times n$ stochastic matrices, $p_1, p_2: M_{n}([0,1])$ two $n \times n$ matrices with entries in $[0,1]$ satisfying $p_1 + p_2 \equiv 1$ and consider the stochastic matrix
+\paragraph*{About reversibility} The previous theorem was obtained as the consequence of a work conducted for more general chains than those considered here, that does not assume reversibility.
+The general model is the following: let $P_1 , P_2$ be two $n \times n$ stochastic matrices, $p_1, p_2 \in M_{n}([0,1])$ two $n \times n$ matrices with entries in $[0,1]$ satisfying $p_1 + p_2 \equiv 1$ and consider the stochastic matrix